kurdin/github-repos-manager-mcp/README.md

 ### Repository Discovery & Management
 - "List my GitHub repositories, sort by creation date and show only private repos."
 - "Set default repository to `octocat/Spoon-Knife` for easier workflow."
+- "Get detailed information about the `microsoft/vscode` repository."
+- "Show me the contents of the `src/main.js` file in microsoft/vscode on the `develop` branch."
+- "Show me the contents of the `src/main.js` file in the default repository on the `develop` branch." *(requires default repo set)*
+- "List all collaborators for `my-org/my-repo` who have admin permissions."
 - "Search for repositories matching 'tensorflow examples language:python' and sort by stars."
-- "Get detailed information about the `my-org/internal-tooling` repository."
-- "Show me the contents of the `src/main.js` file in the default repository on the `develop` branch."
-- "List all collaborators for `my-org/my-repo` who have admin permissions."

 ### Advanced Issue Management
 - "Create an issue in `my-org/my-repo` with title 'Urgent: UI Bug' and body 'The login button is broken on mobile.'
 Assign it to `user1` and `user2` and add the `bug` label."
+- "Create an issue with title 'Feature Request' and add the `enhancement` label." *(requires default repo set)*
+- "Upload a screenshot from `/Users/me/screenshots/bug_report.png` to issue #42 in microsoft/vscode."
-- "Upload a screenshot from `/Users/me/screenshots/bug_report.png` to issue #42 in the default repository."
+- "Upload a screenshot from `/Users/me/screenshots/bug_report.png` to issue #42 in the default repository." *(requires default repo set)*
 - "Edit issue #15: change title to 'Feature Request: Dark Mode', add the `enhancement` label, and close it."
 - "Lock issue #23 with reason 'resolved' to prevent further discussion."
 - "Get complete details for issue #7 including all metadata and current state."